 Joliot-Curie became actively involved in promoting women's education, serving on the Comité National de l'Union des Femmes Françaises and the World Peace Council.
 She was enrolled as an Officer in France’s Légion d'honneur.

 After the war, Curie continued her work as a researcher, teacher and head of a laboratory.
-She received many awards and prizes, including the Ellan Richards Research Prize (1921), the Grand Prix du Marquis d'Argenteuil (1923) and Edinburgh University’s Cameron Prize (1931).
+She received many awards and prizes, including the Ellen Richards Research Prize (1921), the Grand Prix du Marquis d'Argenteuil (1923) and Edinburgh University’s Cameron Prize (1931).
 Curie was also the recipient of honorary degrees from universities around the world.

 Under Curie’s direction, the world’s first studies were conducted into the treatment of neoplasms (masses of tissue that can develop into cancer), using radioactive isotopes, and led to the radiotherapy treatment available to cancer patients today.